How trusts can still be used to mitigate Inheritance Tax hikes for farming families

 Case study: The financial impact on a farming couple

 To illustrate the financial difference, consider John and Mary Smith.
-They have a £5 million estate, including £4 million in farm assets that qualify for IHT relief, and £1 million in other assets like their home and savings.
+They have a £7 million estate, including £6 million in farm assets that qualify for APR/BPR, and £1 million in other non-qualifying assets such as savings.
 Under the current rules, their children would only pay tax on the £1 million of non-farm assets, resulting in a £140,000 IHT bill.

-The Smith children’s bill has almost quadrupled simply because a parent’s death occurred after the rule change.
+The Smith children’s bill has more than doubled simply because a parent’s death occurred after the rule change.
 However, if John and Mary had considered the following options, they may have been able to mitigate this.

 Four reasons you should use a trust before it’s too late